Montevideo Wanderers F.C.: Entertainer again in the Primera (1973–1991)

-In 1977 he won the title, defeating Peñarol twice, among others, both by 2-1.
+In 1977 he won the title, defeating Peñarol twice, among others, both by 2–1.
 He placed sixth in the Uruguayan Championship and third in the Liguilla.
-On the penultimate date, they drew 0-0 with Danubio where a goal against Wanderers converted by Olivera was annulled and it was never known why.
+On the penultimate date, they drew 0–0 with Danubio where a goal against Wanderers converted by Olivera was annulled and it was never known why.
 He fell in the last match against Peñarol when the tie assured the bohemian the first position.

 In 1978 he recovered the fifth position in the Uruguayan Tournament, the center forward Alfredo Arias was a great figure.
-For the Major League Wanderers thrashed Peñarol at the Franzini with all their figures by 4-0 on a freezing afternoon where there was even hail.
+For the Major League Wanderers thrashed Peñarol at the Franzini with all their figures by 4–0 on a freezing afternoon where there was even hail.
 He entered fifth in the Liguilla.

-When 1979 arrived, there was an important replacement of payers in the first team.
+When 1979 arrived, there was an important replacement of players in the first team.
 Jorge Walter Barrios, from Pedreña, made his debut and established himself as the starter.
-On October 17, 1979, in an inspired night, Wanderers overwhelmed Nacional by Uruguayan 5-1 with two goals from Yanes, one from Pizzani from a penalty, another from Krasouski and the last from Estavillo in a fierce counterattack.
+On October 17, 1979, in an inspired night, Wanderers overwhelmed Nacional by Uruguayan 5–1 with two goals from Yanes, one from Pizzani from a penalty, another from Krasouski and the last from Estavillo in a fierce counterattack.

 Uruguayan Vice Champion in 1980.With the team that was the base of the third division champion plus the players that remained from previous years, Wanderers had a brilliant season where they became Uruguayan vice-champion, being only surpassed by the National Football Club, in that season champion of America and the World.
 In the Liguilla he lost the classification to the Copa Libertadores in an incredible match with Bella Vista.

 In 1981 he finished third in the Uruguayan placement behind Peñarol and Nacional.
 He was fifth in the Liguilla.

-The following season, the bohemians managed to put together a highly balanced team and as a fair reward they won the vice championship in the Pre-Liguilla Libertadores de América after beating Defensor on penalties 5-2.
+The following season, the bohemians managed to put together a highly balanced team and as a fair reward they won the vice championship in the Pre-Liguilla Libertadores de América after beating Defensor on penalties 5–2.

 In 1983, Enzo Francescoli said goodbye to the Albinegro team, emigrating to Argentina.
 In the Copa Libertadores Wanderers carried out a brilliant performance finishing seventh in the table, being their best participation in the history of said tournament.

 In 1984 the Bohemians finished sixth in the Uruguayan in an acceptable season.